Joint Count Transformation Models with Covariate-dependent Correlations: Acknowledgments

 \section{Acknowledgments}

-LB and TH developed the models and derived the discrete approximation to the likelihood.
-LB wrote the \code{mcotram} function in the \pkg{cotram} package implementing multi-species count transformation models.
-RB contributed the aquatic bird model system.
-All authors analyzed and interpreted this data, drafted, and finally revised the manuscript.
-LB and TH acknowledge financial support by Schweizerischer Nationalfonds (grant number 200021\_184603).
+LG, LB and TH acknowledge financial support by Schweizerischer Nationalfonds (grant numbers 200021\_184603 and 200021\_219384).
 The authors thank Wendy Ran for improving the language.
-LB thanks the maintainer of the \pkg{Hmsc} package for support in applying the package to the aquatic bird problem.
+We thank the maintainer of the \pkg{Hmsc} package for support in applying the package to the aquatic bird problem.